"Desire is the very essence of

 that transcends mere fondness and physical desire.

 b.
-Humans have intellect and not just intelligence as
+Humans have intellect and not just intelligence as animals have.
+See:

 Mind related definitions